The best camping near Lewis and Clark Canoe Camp

 Wheat and Beans

-Welcome to Wheat & Beans, a charming farmhouse property constructed in 1900!
+Welcome to Wheat & Beans, a charming farmhouse property constructed in 1900.
 Situated close to town yet nestled in a tranquil setting, this property offers a serene getaway for your vacation.
 As you explore the surroundings, you'll be captivated by the breathtaking views of Moscow Mountain to the East and stunning sunsets to the West.
 The property is enveloped by picturesque farmland, featuring lush fields of wheat and Garbanzo Beans, creating a scenic backdrop that truly embodies the essence of rural living.
 One of the unique aspects of our property is the presence of our friendly and curious barn cats.
 They add a touch of charm and may even join you on your adventures around the grounds.
 Additionally, our free-roaming chickens contribute to the idyllic atmosphere as they meander through the property, creating a delightful and authentic farm experience.
-To ensure your comfort and convenience during your stay, we provide essential amenities such as water, a 50 amp hook-up, and a dump station located at the parking area.
+We offer two RV spaces.
+To ensure your comfort and convenience during your stay, we provide essential amenities such as water, a 50 amp hook-up at Grain Bin RV / 30 amp at Grain Bin WEST, and a dump station located at each parking area.
 Please note that there is a slight hill on the property, which may require some RV leveling.
 As you explore the grounds, you'll notice the trees and grain bins that not only provide shade and relief from the wind and sun but also add to the rustic charm of the property.
-You can enjoy leisurely strolls amidst the peaceful greenery or simply relax and bask in the tranquility of the surroundings.
 Whether you're seeking a serene retreat or an opportunity to experience rural farm life, our RV parking offers a delightful blend of comfort, natural beauty, and a touch of farmyard enchantment.
 Come and create lasting memories in this idyllic setting!
-Ask about event space in the Barn

 Potable water